 Clements, the fiddle player popularized by the Nitty Gritty Dirt Band's Will The Circle Be Unbroken, introduced the song's predecessor, "Lonesome Fiddle Blues," on his 1975 self-titled LP.
 Daniels, a session player on Bob Dylan's Nashville Skyline and other seminal recordings from the time period, played guitar on the album.

-When Daniels and his keyboardist Joel DiGregorio reworked the song for their 1979 album Million Mile Reflections, they upped Clements' d-minor instrumental an octave.
+When the "Long Haired Country Boy" and "In America" singer and his keyboardist Joel DiGregorio reworked the song for their 1979 album Million Mile Reflections, they upped Clements' d-minor instrumental an octave.

 A Faustian Tale